-During infancy, parents and carers need to meet their baby's needs and bond with them.
+During infancy, parents and carers need to meet the infant's needs and bond with their infant.
 Certain risk factors for childhood obesity occur during the first 12 months and to minimise these parents may need support with responsive feeding and encouraging physical activity to aid physical development.
-Excess weight gain is a key risk factor for childhood obesity and is evident when, after eight weeks of age, a healthy infant's weight consistently crosses upwards across the weight-for-age centiles.
+Excess weight gain is a key risk factor for childhood obesity18 and is evident when, after eight weeks of age, a healthy infant's weight consistently crosses upwards across the weight-for-age centiles.